 ADHD is a brain-based disorder.
 It can interfere with your child's everyday activities at home and at school.
 Kids who have it have trouble paying attention and controlling their behavior, and are sometimes hyperactive.

-Before she's diagnosed, you will want to note your child's symptoms.
+Before they are diagnosed, you will want to note your child's symptoms.
 The CDC offers an ADHD checklist for children that may help you keep track of them.

 Here are the signs to look for: